Anantm007/BukuWarung-Assignment/README.md

 ## Routes

-1. / - The home page route containing the leaderboard and options to filter the results
+- / - The home/landing page route containing the leaderboard and options to filter the results